Volunteer in Fiji

 How will you make an impact?

 Travel Teachers volunteer projects in Fiji increases the capacity of Ratu Filise staffing resources on the ground.
 Participants who travel and teach with us are able to assist teachers in the classroom, provide one-to-one and group support to students, contribute to the development of learning resources and offer a range of student focused learning activities.
-Teach Fiji volunteers are able to address some of these difficulties with differentiated activities for individual students or small groups.
+Travel Teacher volunteers are able to address some of these difficulties with differentiated activities for individual students or small groups.

 Travel Teachers expert team of experienced teachers also provide professional development workshops for the teachers in response to any learning needs or skills gaps identified by staff or the principal of the school.
 Find out more about The role of a volunteer.

-Volunteer Cook Islands
+Volunteer in the Cook Islands

 Although located on an island paradise, Araura College based Aitutaki, Cook Islands has very limited funding.
 Children in Aitutaki are in need of school supplies.
 The average classroom lacks the basic essential school supplies that make for a meaningful educational experience for young people.
 Due to the remote locality of the island the staff at Araura are devoid of any opportunities for professional development in the form of further training and sharing of best practice.
 This project will address these issues by supporting the school in providing high quality teaching support and ensuring that the school has access to the basic materials to inspire the learners to learn and continue to engage in their lessons.